samumantha/2021-03-17-testing-hackathon/content/_index.md

 +++
-title = "CodeRefinery hackathon on software testing"
+title = "Online CodeRefinery Workshop and Hackathon on Software Testing"
 +++

 ### Bring your code and start writing tests with the help of a mentor!